-Internal Control and Compliance
+Risk, Internal Control and Compliance

-- Consider the effectiveness of the internal control system and compliance with laws and regulations, including computerized information system controls and security. - Understand the scope of internal and external auditors' review of internal control over financial reporting. - Make recommendations to improve the internal control and compliance systems to ensure the safeguarding of assets and preventing and detecting errors and fraud.
-The components of the control system are: - 1. control environment-creating a culture of accountability; risk assessment-performing analyses of program operations to determine if risks exist; - 2. control activities-taking actions to address identified risk areas; - 3. information and communication-using and sharing relevant, reliable, and timely information; and - 4. monitoring-tracking improvement initiatives and identifying additional actions needed to further improve program efficiency and effectiveness. - Review and evaluate risk assessments performed by management of the Board and its institutions.
+- Consider the effectiveness of the internal control system and compliance with laws and regulations, including computerized information system controls and security. - Understand the scope of internal and external auditors' reviews of internal controls over financial reporting. - Make recommendations to improve the internal control and compliance systems to ensure the safeguarding of assets and prevention and detection of errors and fraud.
+The components of the control system are: - 1. control environment-creating a culture of accountability; - 2. risk assessment-performing analyses of program operations to determine if risks exist; - 3. control activities-taking actions to address identified risk areas; - 4. information and communication-using and sharing relevant, reliable, and timely information; and - 5. monitoring-tracking improvement initiatives and identifying additional actions needed to further improve program efficiency and effectiveness. - Review and evaluate risk assessments performed by management of the Board and its institutions.